Home Compare GJF.OL vs RGA

 Gjensidige Forsikring A vs Reinsurance Group of America: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Reinsurance of America carrying a narrow edge on valuation.
+Reinsurance of America holds the cleaner structural position, with the lead spread across growth and profitability.
 Gjensidige Forsikring ASA still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GJF.OL: STOXX 600, RGA: Russell 1000).